FMMT666/launchpad.py/README.md

   - launchpad_demo.py

 You only need the first two files.
-"launchpad.py" as well as "launchpad_demo.py" contain demo code.
+Both, "launchpad.py" as well as "launchpad_demo.py" contain demo code.

 ---